 A notorious part of the Part D program has been the coverage gap, popularly referred to as the "donut hole."
 Before 2020, many plans didn't pay any portion of your drug cost while you were in the donut hole; today, however, there is little difference in what you pay during the donut hole.

-For plans that charge lower copays before you get to the donut hole (when you and your insurance company have paid a total of $4,660 in drug costs), things may change when you get to the donut hole.
+For plans that charge lower copays before you get to the donut hole (when you and your insurance company have paid a total of $5,030 in drug costs), things may change when you get to the donut hole.
 Your plan may charge you a full 25% of the cost of your prescriptions, for both brand-name and generic drugs.
-Either way, your plan must begin to pay 95% of all further costs when total expenditures (between you and your insurance company) reach a "catastrophic" level ($7,400 in 2023).
+When you reach a "catastrophic" level of drug costs ($8,000 in 2023), you won't pay any copayment or coinsurance amount for covered medications.

 Most plans have tiered copayments, meaning the copayments differ for generic versus brand-name drugs and for different classes of medications.
 You'll want to compare the copayment amount under each Part D plan you're considering for each drug you take.
 You should also determine what the plan's coverage is like before and in the coverage gap.
 Here are some tips for comparing plans.